Click Below For More Information

 "CLUES"- -Beyond "Who Dun-It"

 An ice breaker, a team builder, a one-hour activity, a 2-hour activity, indoors, outdoors, for a small group of 30 or a large meeting of 250, during the day or during dinner.
-This one game offers you extreme flexibility and maximum interaction.
+This one game offers you extreme flexibility online casino and maximum interaction.
 The initial part of the activity is reminiscent of the old game of "Clue," where you try to figure out the perpetrator, the weapon and the room by process of elimination.
-But after that, there is a complete twist with a series of clues handed to your team.
+But after that, If it looks like you're not going to get a particularly good rate after using the loan credit monitoring comparison service, check the standard loan rate from your own bank to see how it compares. there is a series of clues handed to your team.
 These challenge your team's powers of deductive reasoning and mental acuity as you race to discover the motive, the time line of the crime, and which suspect occupied which room in tha mansion.
 Easy to facilitate yourself, or we can bring it all to you.
 Magnifying glasses go to the happy winners.

 Water- the Essence of Life

-This is our latest socially responsible and GREEN team builder.
-What makes a great team building event is having an interesting challenge that is creative, fun and meaningful.
+This is our latest socially responsible and GREEN team builder that is creative, fun and meaningful.
 This one does all of that plus it is educational too!
 Teams will learn how to create a real water filtering device, that can make a critical difference during an emergency.
 They will get to design the filter, based on knowledge of how it operates and what materials are required to make it work.
 They will also have to create instructions on operating the filter and building a similar one-- in a foreign language.
-Read our latest blog post for more information.
+Read our blog post for more information.

 Team Minute to Win It!

 Fast-paced, fun, creative and something you will definitely want to film!
 Our version of this popular TV show is great for small or large groups.
 Teams are challenged to perform a number of entertaining tasks against the clock.
-We provide the props and equipment and the basic rules and framework, but teams also have input on the rules of the contests-- making it even more interesting.
+We provide the props, the basic rules and framework, but teams also have input on the rules of the contests-- making it even more interesting.
 Your group will be talking about this event for years to come!

 The GAME Behind the Game